 Interactive Brokers, founded in 1978, is one of the largest U.S. electronic trading platforms, offering traders access to stocks, bonds, funds, options, cryptocurrencies, forex trading, futures trading and more.

 It’s also another excellent Schwab alternative for day traders.
-IB’s Trader Workstation (TWS) is Interactive Brokers’ flagship desktop program—a trading platform with roots back to 1995.
+IBKR’s Trader Workstation (TWS) is Interactive Brokers’ flagship desktop program—a trading platform with roots back to 1995.
 But since then, the company has launched a number of other access points for brokerage accounts, including:

 • IBKR Mobile: A powerful mobile platform for iOS and Android that allows people to trade on the go